-Smoking is one of the biggest risk factors for asthma, making your airways inflamed and more likely to react to your asthma triggers.
-We also know that asthma medicines work less well for smokers compared to non-smokers, so if you smoke it’s going to be much harder to manage your symptoms.
+Smoking is one of the biggest risk factors for asthma as it inflames your airways and makes them more likely to react to asthma triggers.
+We also know that asthma medicines work less well for smokers compared with non-smokers, so if you smoke it’s going to be much harder to manage your symptoms.
 It can be hard to give up smoking, but the effort will pay off in fewer asthma symptoms.

-"My first port of call was the NHS Stop Smoking Service and I got tablets as an aid.
+“My first port of call was the NHS Stop Smoking service and I got tablets as an aid.
 I managed to give up for about six months.
-I did fail at the first and second attempts, but by the third attempt in July 2011 I managed to kick the habit and I've been free of cigarettes for over three years.
-I now find breathing is easier in the morning and I can walk generally without problem." – David Pierce.
+I did fail at the first and second attempts, but by the third attempt I managed to kick the habit and I’ve been free of cigarettes for over three years.
+I now find breathing is easier in the morning and I can walk generally without problem.” – David Pierce

 Weight loss support services

 Being overweight puts you at higher risk of developing asthma symptoms, and will make managing your asthma much harder.
-Your GP can measure your BMI (Body Mass Index) to see if you’re at a healthy weight or not.
-If you’re not, your GP can help you look at what you eat and how much you exercise, and also help you set some simple goals for losing weight.
+Your GP can measure your Body Mass Index (BMI) to see if you’re at a healthy weight or not.
+If you’re not, your GP can help you look at what you eat and how much you exercise, and can also help you set some simple goals for losing weight.

 They can refer you to a local weight loss support group or fitness classes.
 Here you can get friendly advice and support on how to kick-start your weight loss journey.
-Losing a bit of weight can make a difference to how breathless you feel and how much energy you have to get on with things, and cuts your risk of asthma symptoms and an attack.
+Losing a bit of weight can make a difference to how breathless you feel and how much energy you have, and cuts your risk of asthma symptoms and an asthma attack.

 Allergy advice and treatment

 Sometimes it’s obvious what’s triggering your symptoms, for example, if you’re allergic to a cat.
-In this case your GP or asthma nurse is unlikely to refer you to allergy testing but instead will focus on ways you can stay on top of symptoms.
+In this case your GP or asthma nurse is unlikely to refer you for allergy testing but instead will focus on ways you can stay on top of your symptoms.

 Specialist asthma care